theprimarybrain/theprimarybrain.github.io/_posts/2020-05-27-How-To-Get-Started-With-Boom-Cards.md

 Boom Cards™ are my new favorite tool for distance learning.
 They are colorful, fun, and engaging!
 My students are able to learn the same skills that we were learning on paper through a fun digital platform.
 Plus, it is SO EASY for me to use.
 Within minutes I had my class set up, students added, and passwords created.
 Then, all I had to do was assign the cards I wanted my students to use and we were ready to go!

 ## What Are Boom Cards?
-You might be wondering exactly what Boom Cards are. *What can I use them for?
+You might be wondering what exactly are Boom Cards anyways? *What can I use them for?
 How will they fit into my classroom?*

 The best part is, I have been able to create Boom Cards for any standard that I am teaching in my class.
 Boom Cards are simply digital task cards that can be played on a tablet, android or iphone, or a computer.
 It honestly feels like you are playing a game!